KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the workflow runtime engine attempts to load a workflow instance that is currently loaded by another workflow runtime engine instance.
 Additionally, this exception is thrown when the workflow runtime engine attempts to save a workflow after the ownership timeout that was specified while loading the workflow has expired.

-    throw [System.Workflow.Runtime.WorkflowOwnershipException]::New("the workflow runtime engine attempts to load a workflow instance that is currently loaded by another workflow runtime engine instance.
-Additionally, this exception is thrown when the workflow runtime engine attempts to save a workflow after the ownership timeout that was specified while loading the workflow has expired.")
+    throw [System.Workflow.Runtime.WorkflowOwnershipException]::New('the workflow runtime engine attempts to load a workflow instance that is currently loaded by another workflow runtime engine instance.
+Additionally, this exception is thrown when the workflow runtime engine attempts to save a workflow after the ownership timeout that was specified while loading the workflow has expired.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Runtime.WorkflowOwnershipException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Runtime.WorkflowOwnershipException.aspx)